Chart Color Schemes

 Deeragun is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Deeragun, as evaluated at the latest Census, consisted of 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-The level of home ownership in Deeragun was at 19.1%, with the remainder of dwellings either mortgaged (40.5%) or rented (40.4%).
-The median monthly mortgage repayment in the area was $1,418, below the Non-Metro Qld average of $1,517.
-The median weekly rent figure was recorded at $310, compared to Non-Metro Qld's $305.
-Nationally, Deeragun's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Deeragun, as evaluated at the latest Census held on 28 August 2016, comprised 95.2% houses and 4.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's structure of 76.4% houses and 23.6% other dwellings.
+In terms of home ownership in Deeragun, it stood at 19.1%, with the remaining dwellings either mortgaged (40.5%) or rented (40.4%).
+The median monthly mortgage repayment in the area was $1,418, which is below the Non-Metro Qld average of $1,655 recorded at the same Census date.
+The median weekly rent figure for Deeragun was $310, compared to Non-Metro Qld's $345.
+Nationally, Deeragun's mortgage repayments are significantly lower than the Australian average of $1,863 reported in June 2021, while rents are substantially below the national figure of $375 recorded at the same date.

 Frequently Asked Questions - Housing